-Name Value When defined ARMCOMPILER_VERSION Mmmuu xx Always set.
+Name Value When defined ARMCOMPILER_VERSION Mmmuux x Always set.
 Specifies the version number of the compiler, armclang.
-The format is Mmmuuxx, where: M is the major version number, 6. mm is the minor version number. uu is the update number. xx is reserved for ARM internal use.
+The format is Mmmuuxx, where: • M is the major version number, 6. • mm is the minor version number. • uu is the update number. • xx is reserved for Arm internal use.
 You can ignore this for the purposes of checking whether the current release is a specific version or within a range of versions.
-For example, version 6.3 update 1 is displayed as 6030154, where 54 is a number for ARM internal use.
-ARMCC_VERSION Mmmuu xx A synonym forARMCOMPILER_VERSION. arm 1 Defined when targeting the A32 or T32 instruction sets with AArch32 targets, for exampletarget=arm-arm-none-eabi.
-See alsoaarch64 aarch64 1 Defined when targeting the A64 instruction set withtarget=aarch64-arm-none-eabi.
+For example, version 6.3 update 1 is displayed as 6030154, where 54 is a number for Arm internal use.
+ARMCC_VERSION Mmmuux x A synonym forARMCOMPILER_VERSION. arm 1 Defined when targeting AArch32 state withtarget=arm-arm-none-eabi.
+See alsoaarch64 aarch64 1 Defined when targeting AArch64state withtarget=aarch64-arm-none-eabi.
 See alsoarm cplusplus ver Defined when compiling C++ code, and set to a value that identifies the targeted C++ standard.
-For example, when compiling with -xc++ - std=gnu++98, the compiler sets this macro to 199711L.
+For example, when compiling with -xc++ -std=gnu ++98, the compiler sets this macro to 199711L.
 You can use thecplusplus macro to test whether a file was compiled by a C compiler or a C++ compiler.
 CHAR_UNSIGNED 1 Defined if and only if char is an unsigned type.
 EXCEPTIONS 1 Defined when compiling a C++ source file with exceptions enabled.
 GNUC ver Always set.
 It is an integer that shows the current major version of the compatible GCC version.
 GNUC_MINOR ver Always set.
 It is an integer that shows the current minor version of the compatible GCC version.
 INTMAX_TYPE type Always set.
 Defines the correct underlying type for the intmax_t typedef.
 NO_INLINE 1 Defined if no functions have been inlined.
 The macro is always defined with optimization level -00 or if the -fno-inline option is specified.
 OPTIMIZE 1 Defined when -01, -02, -03, -0fast, -0z, or -0s is specified.
-OPTIMIZE_SIZE 1 Defined when -Os or -Oz is specified.
+OPTIMIZE_SIZE 1 Defined when -0s or -0z is specified.
 PTRDIFF_TYPE type Always set.
 Defines the correct underlying type for the ptrdiff_t typedef.
 SIZE_TYPE type Always set.
 Defines the correct underlying type for the size_t typedef.
-SOFTFP 1 Set to 1 when compiling with software floating-point on 32-bit targets.
+SOFTFP 1 Set to 1 when compiling with -mfloat-abi=softfp for targets in AArch32 state.
 Set to 0 otherwise.

-Name Value When defined STDC 1 Always set.
-Signifies that the compiler conforms to ISO Standard C. STRICT_ANSI 1 Defined if you specify theansi option or specify one of thestd=c options . thumb 1 Defined if you specify the -mthumb option.
+STDC 1 Always set.
+Signifies that the compiler conforms to ISO Standard C.

+Name Value When defined STRICT_ANSI 1 Defined if you specify theansi option or specify one of thestd=c options . thumb 1 Defined if you specify the -mthumb option.
 UINTMAX_TYPE type Always set.
 Defines the correct underlying type for the uintmax_t typedef.
 VERSION ver Always set.
 A string that shows the underlying Clang version.
 WCHAR_TYPE type Always set.
 Defines the correct underlying type for the wchar_t typedef.
 WINT_TYPE type Always set.
 Defines the correct underlying type for the wint_t typedef.

-1.69 --version\number on page 1-102.
+- 1.68 --version number on page 1-100.

-1.63 -std on page 1-95.
+- 1.62 -std on page 1-93.

+- 1.57 -O on page 1-87.

-1.64 -- target on page 1-97.
+- 1.63 --target on page 1-95.

-1.43 -marm on page 1-68.
+- 1.43 -marm on page 1-69.

+- 1.53 -mthumb on page 1-83.